 Table of Contents

-Tyrosine is one of the nonessential amino acids that the body uses to synthesize polypeptides or proteins.
+Tyrosine is one of the nonessential amino acids the body uses to synthesize polypeptides or proteins.
 It has a polar side group and is produced when the body processes the amino acid phenylalanine.
-It is essential in producing several neurotransmitters like epinephrine, dopamine, and norepinephrine.
-They also help in producing melanin, which is the pigment present in the skin and hair.
-It is also used in the regulation of several hormones including the thyroid, pituitary and the adrenal.
+Tyrosine is essential in the production of several neurotransmitters such as epinephrine, dopamine, and norepinephrine.
+It also helps in the production of melanin, which is the pigment present in the skin and hair.
+Tyrosine helps regulate several hormones in the thyroid and pituitary and adrenal glands.

-The phenol group in the structure of tyrosine affects the different functions it can serve.
-It can serve as a part of the signal transduction processes.
-It can function as a receiver of phosphate groups where the attachment is catalyzed by protein kinases.
-The activity of the target protein will be affected, when the phenol group is phosphorylated.
+The phenol group in the structure of tyrosine affects different functions.
+It can serve as a part of a cell’s signal transduction processes, and it also can function as a receiver of phosphate groups where the attachment is catalyzed by protein kinases.
+The activity of the target protein will be affected when the phenol group is phosphorylated.

 In plants, tyrosine plays a major role in photosynthesis.
 It acts as an electron donor in the reduction of oxidized chlorophyll.
-In the process, the hydroxyl group of the side chain is lost.
+During this process, the hydroxyl group of the side chain is lost.

 Dopamine can be further oxidized using dopamine beta-hydroxylase (dopamine beta-monooxygenase).
 The end product of hydroxylation is noradrenaline.
 Noradrenaline is further methylated with phenylethanolamine N-methyltransferase.
 The end product of this step is adrenaline.
 Tyrosine has the potential to pass readily through the blood-brain barrier directly depend on the dietary intake as they get continuously metabolized to form dopamine and other neurotransmitters.

 Levodopa or L-DOPA is the precursor of the neurotransmitter dopamine, norepinephrine, and epinephrine.
-It readily mediates neurotrophic factors released by the brain and the central nervous system.
-It is sometimes produced as a psychoactive drug.
-It can cross the blood-brain barrier which dopamine cannot do.
-L-DOPA is being administered to patients with Parkinson’s disease and dopamine-responsive dystonia to increase the dopamine concentration in the patient.
+It readily mediates neurotrophic factors released by the brain and the central nervous system and is sometimes produced as a psychoactive drug.
+It can cross the blood-brain barrier, which dopamine cannot do.
+L-DOPA is administered to patients with Parkinson disease and dopamine-responsive dystonia to increase the dopamine concentration in the patient.

 Dopamine is a neurotransmitter that plays a big role in reward-motivated behavior.
 Most types of rewards cause an increase in the release of dopamine in the brain.
-It also functions as a local chemical messenger.
-It sometimes inhibits release of noradrenaline and acts as vasodilators.
+Dopamine also functions as a local chemical messenger.
+It sometimes inhibits the release of noradrenaline and acts as a vasodilator.